 Prodigy Math Game is an educational, quest style app designed to help children practise and improve mathematical skills.
 Not suitable under 9; parental guidance to 12 (online connectivity, aggressive advertising for premium membership)

 No gambling content found in the levels played

-This privacy check of Prodigy Math Game was completed by AppCensus on 13 September 2021.
+This privacy check of Prodigy Math Game was received from AppCensus on 13 September 2021.